 "It is of compelling public importance that the State conduct a fundamental restructuring of its Medicaid program to achieve measurable improvement in health outcomes, sustainable cost control and a more efficient administrative structure."

 - Governor Andrew M. Cuomo, January 5, 2011

-Governor Andrew M. Cuomo announced on August 6, 2012 that New York has submitted an application for a waiver from the federal government that will allow the state to invest up to $10 billion in savings generated by the Medicaid Redesign Team (MRT) reforms to implement an action plan to transform the state's health care system, bend the Medicaid cost curve, and ensure access to quality care for all Medicaid members.
+On April 14, 2014, Governor Andrew M. Cuomo announced that New York has finalized terms and conditions with the federal government for a groundbreaking waiver that will allow the state to reinvest $8 billion in federal savings generated by Medicaid Redesign Team (MRT) reforms.
+The MRT waiver amendment will transform the state's health care system, bend the Medicaid cost curve, and ensure access to quality care for all Medicaid members.

 Medicaid Redesign Team Progress Updates

 MRT listserv is a notification system that allows subscribers to receive emails updates on MRT news, events, and initiatives.